creyes17/dotfiles/readme.md

 Known issues with install.sh:

 * Lein profiles installs with my name and email.
 You should update profiles.clj with your own name and email.
+* Relies on a number of script dependencies.
+Run with `install.sh -h` to see the usage statement and all of the dependencies